 #2 Forced or Compulsory Labor

-They will also want to see that the facility does not withhold wages, allows freedom of movement, and is free from prisoner employment.
+The auditor looks for evidence that the company never holds documents like ID cards or passports, with workers unable to retrieve them.
+They check to verify that the facility does not withhold wages, allows freedom of movement, and is free from prisoner employment.

 #3 Health and Safety